Who was Emily Williamson?

-The only story that I could find about the founder of Britain’s biggest conservation charity concerned a tea party, held in Didsbury in 1889.
-Emily Williamson was appalled by the growing fashion for feathers, and aghast to learn that the Great Crested Grebe was on the edge of extinction.
+The only story I could unearth about the founder of Britain’s biggest conservation charity concerned a tea party held in Didsbury in 1889.
+Williamson was appalled by the growing fashion for feathers, and aghast to learn that the Great Crested Grebe was on the edge of extinction.
 Determined to halt the cruel plumage trade, she invited her friends to tea at The Croft.
-By the afternoon’s end, every one of her friends had signed a pledge to Wear No Feathers.
+By the afternoon’s end, everyone there had signed a pledge to Wear No Feathers.

 And so, the Society for the Protection of Birds was born.
-All its members were women.
+All of its original members were women.

-Emily’s campaign snowballed.
+Williamson’s campaign snowballed.
 It triumphed with the Plumage Act of 1921, banning the import of exotic feathers.
 Countless bird species were saved from extinction, and the RSPB evolved into the powerful lobbying force it is today.
-But when I started asking questions five years ago, no-one had heard of its founder.
+But when I started asking questions five years ago, no one had heard of its founder.

 I am a writer with a passion for uncovering the lives of ‘invisible’ women, and it bothered me that the Emily Williamson story had been erased from the conservation narrative.
 I set out to pull this remarkable woman, along with her co-campaigner, the magnificent Etta Lemon, out of the shadows.

-My first stop was Emily’s former home, The Croft, which sits today in Fletcher Moss Park, Didsbury.
-Emily and her solicitor husband, Robert Williamson, created a beautiful Alpine garden here in the 1880s, which still thrives today thanks to a team of volunteers.
+My first stop was Williamson’s former home, The Croft, which today sits in Fletcher Moss Park, Didsbury.
+Williamson and her solicitor husband Robert created a beautiful Alpine garden here in the 1880s, which still thrives thanks to a team of volunteers.
 Bird feeders hang from every spare bough, and tame robins hop between café tables.